bright/new-www/content/blog/leveraging-spring-ai-vectorstore-for-semantic-search.md

 }
 ```

+Let's take a closer look at the `similarityThreshold` method used in the `SearchRequest.Builder`:

+The `similarityThreshold` method filters search results based on their similarity score:

+- It accepts a value between 0.0 and 1.0
+- Only documents with a similarity score equal to or greater than this threshold will be returned
+- A threshold of 0.0 (the default) means any similarity is accepted (no filtering)
+- A threshold of 1.0 means only exact matches are returned
+- Higher values (like 0.7 or 0.8) return only highly relevant results
+- Lower values (like 0.3 or 0.4) return more results, including less relevant ones

+This is particularly useful when you want to ensure that only truly relevant documents are included in your search results, avoiding false positives.

 ## The Document Abstraction

 At the heart of VectorStore is the `Document` class, which represents a piece of content with associated metadata.
 This